GronorthBuddyGuy/zephyr_phyphox-ble/README.md

 3. In the "Applications" category of the NRF connect plugin look for the "simple_experiment" project and click Add Build Configuration.
 4. Select a board.
 5. Click "Build Configuration"

+## Contact

+Contact for issues, contributions as git patches or general information contact at chavez-bermudez@fh-aachen.de